technosophos/zolver/README.md

 ## 2. Edit your hosts file with your simple domains:

+Get your DNS resolver to play nicely with your new service by adding an entry to your `/etc/hosts` file.

 ```
 127.0.0.1 localhost gh my q
 ```

+Don't worry, Zolver will tell you what the record should look like.

 ## 3. Start the server
 ```